-Biden reframes goal on reopening of elementary schools
+Biden reframes his goal on reopening of elementary schools

 Asked when the nation would see kindergarten through eighth grades back to in-person learning five days a week, Biden said, “We’ll be close to that at the end of the first 100 days.”
 He said he expected many schools would push to stay open through the summer, but suggested reopening would take longer for high schools due to a higher risk of contagion among older students.

-The town hall touched on a range of issues related to the coronavirus, from protections for small businesses to the administration’s vaccination plans.
+The town hall touched on a range of issues related to the coronavirus pandemic, from protections for small businesses to the administration’s vaccination plans.
 Biden said that by the end of July there would be 600 million doses of the vaccine available, enough to vaccinate every American.

 But with many of his answers, he sought to emphasize the need for funding to achieve his goals.
 The town hall was aimed at selling his $1.9 trillion coronavirus aid package directly to the American people, part of an effort designed in part to put pressure on Republican lawmakers and refocus Congress on speedy passage of the bill now that his predecessor’s impeachment trial is behind him.